HELP US HELP VETERANS

 While out and about in Lancaster County, you may come across free standing doors with name plates.
 These doors represent The Athena Project and the opening of opportunities for our veterans to move forward in health and happiness.

-Each name plate is an honorary recognition of our generous donors who make it possible for The Athena Project to succeed by giving $100 or more towards a dog of their choice.
+Each name plate is an honorary recognition of our generous patrons who make it possible for The Athena Project to succeed by giving $100 or more towards a dog of their choice.

 Doors of Opportunity